Value Investing – Principle #3: Financial Analysis (Lesson 8)

 The following subsections explain the importance of each key piece of information and what the value investor is looking for tied to this information.

 Value investors are only interested in the top 2,000 publicly traded companies.
 Why?
 ‘Stability’ of earnings is the key overall impetus of determining value.
 Smaller companies simply don’t have a proven history or adequate profit to confirm stable earnings.
 If they did, they would be in the top 2,000 companies.
 Stability of earnings starts with sales.
 Large-cap and DOW companies have sales in the billions of dollars per year.
 Walmart’s sales exceed $500 Billion per year.
 Number 2,000 has a tad over $1 Billion per year in sales.
-Any slight deviation in sales volume doesn’t change the perspective of large companies to generate profits.
+Any slight deviation in sales volume doesn’t change the trajectory of large companies to generate profits.
 It will take sales volume changes of two and three percent before significant impact is felt with the stock price.
 For example, take a look at McDonald’s sales volume between 2019 and 2018.

 *Sourced from Exhibit 99.1 of Form 8-K on 01/29/2020.